Cayetana Guillén Cuervo: Professional career

 She made her debut as a TV presenter in 1998 in the national television channel Televisión Española.
 She also works as a presenter in culture programmes on this channel, or more specifically, Seventh-Art programmes like Versión Española, running from 1998, where she interviewed the members of the technical and artistic team of a film that had been displayed before.

 In the 2000s and 2010s, she works both as a TV presenter and actress (film industry and theatre), as well as a journalist in the Spanish newspaper El Mundo.

-Since 2015, she has played the main role of Irene Larra in the successful television series El Ministerio del Tiempo.
+From 2015 to 2020, she played the main role of Irene Larra in the successful television series El Ministerio del Tiempo.